seanlee31/youtube-download-center/README.md

 ### SUPPORTED FEATURES
 -----
+- [x] Download your favourite 1080P YoutTube videos from your playlists in .mkv codec (supported by ffmpeg) in Windows platforms.
+- [x] Download your favourite 1080P YoutTube videos from your playlists in .mkv codec (supported by ffmpeg) in macOS platforms.
+- [x] Download your favourite 1080P YoutTube videos from your playlists in .mkv codec (supported by ffmpeg) in Linux platforms.
-- [x] Download your favourite 720p YoutTube videos from your playlists in .mp4 codec
+- [x] Download your favourite 720P YoutTube videos from your playlists in .mp4 codec
 - [x] Download your favourite 320kbps YoutTube audios from your playlists in .webm (opus) codec
 - [x] Support multithreaded direct downloads to greatly decrease download time.
 - [x] Complete user-friendly GUI to allow normal users to access easily.